-As at December 31, 2019, prepaid expenses and other current assets includes \$1.8 million of signing bonuses relating to key management personnel of the Company.
+As at December 31, 2020, prepaid expenses and other current assets includes \$0.8 million (2019 - \$1.8 million) of signing bonuses relating to key management personnel of the Company.
 This balance is earned on a straight-line basis through March 2021.

-On October 23, 2018, the Company signed and executed a donation agreement with Centro Fox, a non-for-profit organization, controlled by Vicente Fox, a Khiron board member, where Khiron committed to provide US\$1 million over three years, ending in the year 2021.
+On October 23, 2018, the Company signed and executed a donation agreement with Centro de estudios, biblioteca y museo Vicente Fox Quesada, A.C.
+(Centro Fox), a non-for-profit organization controlled by Vicente Fox, a Khiron board member, where Khiron committed to provide US\$1 million over three years, ending in the year 2021.
 In July 2019, the Company amended the donation agreement with Centro Fox to provide for an acceleration of the scheduled donation in return for additional participation by Centro Fox relating to the medical cannabis industry.
-The final payment of US\$555,000 was made in July 2019, which amount was accrued and expensed in 2018.

-A member of Khiron's Board of Directors is party to an agreement with the Company whereby in certain defined transactions that member would receive a fee equal to two percent of the transaction value.
-The agreement terminates on the earlier of completion of a transaction or a date either party notifies of termination.
-No transaction has occurred to warrant payment and no amount has been accrued in the financial statements.
+A member of Khiron's Board of Directors was party to an agreement with the Company whereby in certain defined transactions that member would receive a fee equal to two percent of the transaction value.
+The agreement terminated during the year without any transaction occurring to warrant payment and no amount has been accrued in the financial statements.

-19. Segmented information
+18. Segmented information